ashikali/dialerapp/README.md

 3. Open **Agents**, select **Add agent**, create each agent's portal login, and assign an available extension.
 4. Verify that the Extensions screen shows the assigned user and that the Agents screen shows the assigned extension.

-SIP passwords are encrypted at rest and are never returned by the API after creation.
-Store each password securely when it is generated.
+SIP passwords are encrypted at rest and excluded from normal extension API responses.
+A Tenant Admin can reveal an individual password from the extension editor; each reveal is rate-limited, returned with no-store headers, and recorded in the audit log.
 Editing an extension keeps the existing secret by default; use **Generate new SIP password** only when intentionally rotating device credentials.

 After extensions `1001` and `1002` exist, point the SIP domain to the VM and configure the clients on port `5060` or TLS port `5061`.